 The Navy is addressing past releases of perand poly-fluoroalkyl substances, commonly known as PFAS, under the Navy Environmental Restoration Program.
 These substances may be present in the soil and/or groundwater at Navy sites as a result of historical fire fighting activities using aqueous film forming foam (AFFF).
-This film was used for plane crashes, equipment testing, and training, as well as in other operations such as plating shops and hangars where AFFF was used in the fire suppression system.
-Based on historical use of AFFF, there are two areas of PFAS investigation at Naval Air Station Whidbey Island (NASWI): Ault Field and Outlying Landing Field (OLF) Coupeville (see Figure 1).
+This foam was used for plane crashes, equipment testing, and training, as well as in other operations such as plating shops and hangars where AFFF was used in the fire suppression systems.
+Based on historical use of AFFF, there are three areas of PFAS investigation at Naval Air Station Whidbey Island (NASWI): Ault Field, Outlying Landing Field (OLF) Coupeville, and Area 6 Landfill (see Figure 1).
 Since drinking water sources may have been impacted by our past use of AFFF, our first step has been to sample drinking water sources that are close to known or suspected releases of AFFF.
-The Navy is conducting this voluntary measure to determine if our past operations on the base have impacted offbase drinking water.
-The Navy continues to request access to private drinking water wells that have not yet been sampled within the Phase 1 and Phase 2 sampling areas.
-The Navy is working closely with the Environmental Protection Agency (EPA) Region 10, the Agency for Toxic Substances and Disease Registry (ATSDR) Region 10, the Washington State Department of Health (DOH), and Island County Public Health to assess the potential releases and the impact to drinking water near Ault Field and OLF Coupeville.
+From November 2016 through June 2018, the Navy sampled 232 drinking water wells near Ault Field, OLF Coupeville, and the Area 6 Landfill for PFAS.
+In October 2017, the Navy began biannual sampling of drinking water wells where PFAS were detected, and drinking water wells adjacent to properties with PFAS exceedances.
+These are precautionary measures to ensure residents living near our installations are not being exposed to PFAS in off-base drinking water.
+The Navy is working closely with the Environmental Protection Agency (EPA) Region 10, the Agency for Toxic Substances and Disease Registry (ATSDR) Region 10, the Washington State Department of Health (DOH), and Island County Public Health to assess the potential releases and the impact to drinking water near Ault Field, OLF Coupeville, and the Area 6 Landfill.
 The Navy will continue to work with these agencies to protect public health.

-This fact sheet focuses on the Ault Field Drinking Water Investigation.
-The Navy is requesting access to sample all private drinking water wells within the Phase 3 sampling area near Ault Field and all private drinking water wells within the Phase 1 and Phase 2 areas (see Figure 2) that have not been previously sampled.
-The Navy will be coordinating with the community water purveyors to sample the drinking water supply wells in this area for those residents receiving their drinking water from a community system.

-A separate fact sheet is available with information on the OLF Coupeville investigation.
+This fact sheet focuses on the fourth phase of the Ault Field Drinking Water Investigation.
+The Navy is requesting access to sample all private and community drinking water wells within the Phase 4 sampling area near Ault Field (see Figure 2).
+The Navy will also continue to accept requests to sample private and/or community drinking water wells that have not yet been sampled within the previous sampling areas.
+Separate fact sheets are available with information on the OLF Coupeville and Area 6 Landfill drinking water investigations.
 If your preliminary results show that your drinking water contains PFOS and/or PFOA above the EPA health advisory level, then the Navy will provide bottled water or an alternate water supply until a long-term solution is implemented.

-NASWI Ault Field Phase 3 Drinking Water Investigation

-BACKGROUND

-PFAS are manufactured chemicals that have been used since the 1950s in many household and industrial products because of their stain- and water-repellant properties (for example, fabric in upholstered furniture, carpet, nonstick cookware, floor wax, and the lining of microwave popcorn bags).
+NASWI Ault Field Drinking Water Investigation BACKGROUND PFAS are manufactured chemicals that have been used since the 1950s in many household and industrial products because of their stain- and water-repellant properties (for example, fabric in upholstered furniture, carpet, nonstick cookware, floor wax, and the lining of microwave popcorn bags).
 PFAS are now widespread in the world because of the large amounts that have been manufactured and used.
 Once these compounds are released to the environment, they remain there for a long time.
 PFAS are a type of "emerging contaminant," which is a chemical or material characterized by a perceived, potential, or real threat to human health or the environment or by a lack of published health standards.
 PFAS have no Safe Drinking Water Act regulatory standards or routine water quality testing requirements.
 The EPA continues to study PFAS to determine if regulation is needed.